iopipe/iopipe-js-core/README.md

 #### `networkTimeout` (int: optional = 5000)

 The number of milliseconds IOpipe will wait while sending a report before timing out.
-If not supplied, the environment variable `$IOPIPE_NETWORK_TIMEOUT` will be used if present.
+If not supplied, the environment variable `$IOPIPE_NETWORK_TIMEOUT` will be used, if present.

 ```js
 const iopipe = require('@iopipe/core')({ token: 'PROJECT_TOKEN', networkTimeout: 30000})